 Maple Twig is the translation of my mom’s family name, Lonnqvist.
-I grew up producing honey and harvesting raspberries with my mormor and morfar (maternal and paternal grandparents) and believe that everyone has the right to access the plants their ancestors have used.
+I grew up producing honey and harvesting raspberries with my mormor and morfar (maternal and paternal grandparents) and believe everyone has the right to access the plants their ancestors used.

 Q 2.
 Acknowledging that plant medicine is a storied culture that reaches back to our early years as humans, what do you feel is most important about it in the context of our modern lives?